rec0de/papertiles/README.md

 ## Contributing

-If you'd like to help add more backgrounds, you can browse a wallpaper archive of your choice (all currently available backgrounds are from the [Historical New England archive](https://www.historicnewengland.org/explore/collections-access/wallpaper/) and the [Smithsonian Institution](https://si.edu)), find something you like, and crop / edit it to tile seamlessly.
+If you'd like to help add more backgrounds, you can browse a wallpaper archive of your choice (all currently available backgrounds are from the [Historic New England archive](https://www.historicnewengland.org/explore/collections-access/wallpaper/) and the [Smithsonian Institution](https://si.edu)), find something you like, and crop / edit it to tile seamlessly.
 Please make sure the wallpaper pattern is in the public domain with reasonable certainty.
 To submit a new image, just open an issue or a pull request here.
 Please include: